 Frost Protection: This is an active area of research.
-Growers should manage their orchard floors in the way that best suits their needs and operation

-Reduced bee pollination in almond trees: Research shows that honeybee productivity is not negatively impacted by cover crops.
-Honeybees will seek almond nectar first, as it is a superior nutrition source.
+Growers should manage their orchard floors in the way that best suits their needs and operation Bee Visitation in Almond Bloom: Research shows that honeybee productivity is not negatively impacted by cover crops.
+Honeybees will seek almond nectar and pollen first, as it is a superior nutrition source.
 However, bees desire a diversified diet and will seek out alternative forage sources.
-Cover crops are an effective way to keep bees "local" in your orchard by providing alternative nutrition sources

-Implementation: There is little prep work required for planting cover crops in almond orchards in the Fall.
+Cover crops are an effective way to keep bees "local" in your orchard by providing alternative nutrition sources Implementation: There is little prep work required for planting cover crops in almond orchards in the Fall.
 This is because preharvest preparations create a ready seed bed.
 Cover crops perform best when planted in early October.
-This planting date allows for the cover crop to become established in time to take advantage of winter rains and for early flowering species to bloom in time for almond bloom.

-Termination: In typical years, it is recommended that you terminate cover crops in April after honeybee colonies have been removed.
-Termination in April also allows for enough time for the plant biomass to break down before harvest
+This planting date allows for the cover crop to become established in time to take advantage of winter rains and for early flowering species to bloom in time for almond bloom Termination: In typical years, it is recommended that you terminate cover crops in April after honeybee colonies have been removed.
+Termination in April also allows for enough time for the plant biomass to break down before harvest Practice requirements:

-Practice requirements:

 Practice implementation and standards will follow the NRCS Cover Crop CPS (340).
-Please review the USDA standard here: bit.ly/NRCS_CPS

-Proof implementation:

-Growers will be required to provide proof of practice implementation which may include, but is not limited to, a signed form stating practice was implemented, an establishment plan and success report, receipts of services/ goods, labor hours involved, and/or geo-tagged photos showing practice implementation.

-Further information on practice implementation will be provided to growers prior to the estimated implementation date.
-Proof of implementation is essential to ensure compliance with grant agreement terms and allow for adequate measurement, reporting, and verification of any environmental claims by Blue Diamond and its growers.
+Please review the USDA standard here: bit.ly/NRCS\CPS Proof implementation: Growers will be required to provide proof of practice implementation which may include, but is not limited to, a signed form stating practice was implemented and a possible on-site review to confirm practice was implemented.
+Proof of implementation is essential to ensure compliance with grant agreement terms and allow for adequate measurement, reporting, and verification of any claims by Blue Diamond and its growers.